Sintrop/regeneration-credit/docs-site/docs/contracts/types/PoolTypes.md

 ## Era

-_Data structuer of users and levels per Era_
+_Data structuer of users and levels per Era._

 ### Parameters